 Step 2: Sort and filter relationships

-The package implementer shall remove all namespace declarations except the Relationships namespace declaration.
+Remove all namespace declarations except the Relationships namespace declaration.

-The package implementer shall remove the Relationships namespace prefix, if it is present.
+Remove the Relationships namespace prefix, if it is present.

-The package implementer shall sort relationship elements by Id value in lexicographical order, considering Id values as case-sensitive Unicode strings.
+Sort relationship elements by Id value in lexicographical order, considering Id values as case-sensitive Unicode strings.

-The package implementer shall remove all Relationship elements that do not have either an Id value that matches any SourceId value or a Type value that matches any SourceType value, among the SourceId and SourceType values specified in the transform definition.
-Producers and consumers shall compare values as case-sensitive Unicode strings.
+Remove all Relationship elements that do not have either an Id value that matches any SourceId value or a Type value that matches any SourceType value, among the SourceId and SourceType values specified in the transform definition.
+Values shall be compared as case-sensitive Unicode strings.
 [M6.27] The resulting XML document holds all Relationship elements that either have an Id value that matches a SourceId value or a Type value that matches a SourceType value specified in the transform definition.

 Step 3: Prepare for canonicalization

-The package implementer shall remove all characters between the Relationships start tag and the first Relationship start tag.
+Remove all characters between the Relationships start tag and the first Relationship start tag.

-The package implementer shall remove any contents of the Relationship element.
+Remove any contents of the Relationship element.

-The package implementer shall remove all characters between the last Relationship end tag and the Relationships end tag.
+Remove all characters between the last Relationship end tag and the Relationships end tag.

-If there are no Relationship elements, the package implementer shall remove all characters between the Relationships start tag and the Relationships end tag.
+If there are no Relationship elements, remove all characters between the Relationships start tag and the Relationships end tag.

-The package implementer shall remove comments from the Relationships XML content.
+Remove comments from the Relationships XML content.

-The package implementer shall add a TargetMode attribute with its default value, if this optional attribute is missing from the Relationship element.
+Add a TargetMode attribute with its default value, if this optional attribute is missing from the Relationship element.

-The package implementer can generate Relationship elements as start-tag/end-tag pairs with empty content, or as empty elements.
+Relationship elements can be specified as start-tag/end-tag pairs with empty content or as empty elements.
 A canonicalization transform, applied immediately after the Relationships Transform, converts all XML elements into start-tag/end-tag pairs.

+Additional Requirements for Use of XAdES

+This subclause specifies additional requirements for optional items in XAdES.

+The SignedSignatureProperties element shall contain a SigningCertificate child element as specified in §7.2.2 of XAdES.

+A SigningTime element [[shall/should]] be present as specified in §7.2.1 of XAdES.

+If [[…]], the time stamp information shall be specified as an EncapsulatedTimeStamp element, as specified in §7.1.4.2 of XAdES, containing DER encoded ASN.1.
+Data, as specified in XXX.

+If the signature contains [[time stamps on?]] references to validation data, the SigAndRefsTimestamp element as specified in §7.5.1 and §7.5.1.1 of XAdES shall be used.

+A Reference element specifying the digest of the SignedProperties element shall be present as specified in §6.2.1 of XAdES.
+This Reference element [[shall/should]] be a descendent of the SignedInfo element which is a descendent of the Signature element.

+If the SignaturePolicyIdentifier element as specified in §7.2.3 of XAdES is used, the SignaturePolicyId element as specified in §7.2.3 of XAdES should be used.

 Digital Signature Example

-The contents of digital signature parts are defined by the W3C Recommendation “XML-Signature Syntax and Processing” with some package-specific modifications specified in §12.3.5.2.

 [Example:

 Digital signature markup for packages is illustrated in this example.
 For information about namespaces used in this example, see Annex E.